Yep, it’s torture. You don’t need anyone to tell you that.

 If you haven’t started to move your body since your baby arrived now is the time.
 I mean right now!
 Just roll your shoulders, touch your toes, stretch from side to side.
 Breathe.

-I talk to so many mother who wished they’d started moving earlier after their baby was born.
+I talk to so many mothers who wished they’d started moving earlier after their baby was born.
 You don’t need to do anything crazy like a triathlon but a few stretches and a short walk can do wonders for your energy and mental health.